As a Certified Veteran-Owned Business,

 Vet-2.png

-My family has a history of military service.
-My father started his service at Marine Corps Recruit Depot at Parris Island, SC in the 1950s.
-My father-in-law was an E-7 in the US Army during WWII.
-My uncles served in the US Navy, US Army, USMC and my cousin flew B-52’s during Vietnam for the US Air Force.
+My family has a proud tradition of military service.
+My father began his career at Marine Corps Recruit Depot Parris Island in the 1950s, and my father-in-law served as an E-7 in the US Army during WWII.
+Many of my uncles also served across the branches, with my cousin flying B-52s for the US Air Force during Vietnam.

-I attended Boys State at Ft.
-Meade, MD in 1982 and was bitten by the bug.
-After high school, I attended US Army ROTC and received my commission as a second lieutenant.
-Even though my initial training at Ft.
-Knox, KY and Ft.
-Bragg, NC were infantry intensive, I was looking to the future and branched Transportation Corps hoping to have a career on the sea, leading soldiers in the Army’s Watercraft units.
+In 1982, I attended Boys State at Ft.
+Meade, MD, where my passion for service was sparked.
+After high school, I pursued US Army ROTC and earned my commission as a second lieutenant.
+While my early training at Ft.
+Knox and Ft.
+Bragg was infantry-focused, I chose to branch into the Transportation Corps, aspiring to lead soldiers in the Army’s watercraft units.

 513 TC Desert Storm 1991.jpg

-Within the first year of Regular Army service, my unit was deployed from Ft.
-Lewis (now labeled Joint Base Lewis-McChord JBLM), WA to the deserts of Southwest Asia during Operation Desert Shield/Storm.
-Over that year we moved throughout the theater of operations including Saudi Arabia, Bahrain, Kuwait, and Iraq.
-A highlight of a unit leader is bringing home all your soldiers in one piece, and I can proudly say that was one of my most significant accomplishments leading as an officer.
+Within my first year of Regular Army service, my unit was deployed from Ft.
+Lewis (now Joint Base Lewis-McChord) to Southwest Asia during Operation Desert Shield/Storm.
+Over that year, we moved through Saudi Arabia, Bahrain, Kuwait, and Iraq.
+One of my proudest accomplishments as a leader was bringing all my soldiers home safely.

 I finished my time at Ft.
-Lewis serving as a battalion S2/3 intel/operations and training officer which laid the ground for my future.
-I served a total of eight years split between active duty and individual ready reserve.
-Time spent directly leading soldiers and serving on battalion staff were valuable assets to my formation as the man and leader I am today.
+Lewis as a battalion S2/3 (intel/operations and training officer), which set the foundation for my future.
+I served eight years in total, split between active duty and the Individual Ready Reserve.
+Leading soldiers and serving on battalion staff were instrumental in shaping the leader I am today.

 Vet-5a.png